Posts

 Bio: Jean A Miller Mariner

-Raised in New England, Jean A. Miller Mariner moved to Colorado for her first teaching assignment at an independent residential high school.
+Link to Jean A. Miller Mariner's webpage: www.JeanAMillerMariner.com Raised in New England, Jean A. Miller Mariner moved to Colorado for her first teaching assignment at an independent residential high school.
 That led to more than thirty years at six different schools teaching middle-school through college-level math and psychology courses, all while rearing three children with her beloved husband.
 With a Bachelor of Arts from Oberlin and a Master of Arts in Teaching from Colorado College, she also coached swimming, math, and debate competitions; organized community service activities; served as a dorm parent; and wrote for a textbook company.
 Splitting her time between the mountains of rural Maine and the mountains of the southwest, she identifies as part Southwesterner and part New Englander.
-Now retired to a wealth of new life experiences, she has revived interests in writing, mountain biking, open water swimming, traveling, fabric arts, and volunteering for a local food bank.
+Now retired to a wealth of new life experiences, she has revived interests in writing, mountain biking, open water swimming, traveling, fabric arts, and volunteering for a local food pant...